A quirky tale of campaigning pensioners exposing dodgy council dealings in a quaint old English seaside resort

 The Cliff House mudslide that made 14 people homeless

 The catalyst for the scandal took place almost 60 years ago.
-According to a book in the Lyme Regis museum the local council gave permission to property developer Edward Keen to build 20 bungalows and flats on unstable land prone to mudslides above Marine Parade.
+According to a paper by Richard Bull on the history of Lyme’s sea defences in the Lyme Regis museum the local council gave permission to property developer Edward Keen to build 20 bungalows and flats on unstable land prone to mudslides above Marine Parade.
 He excavated 50,000 tonnes of soil.

 The book says: ” On..12th February 1962, only a few days after the excavation was completed, movement was noticed, with cracking and heaving in some nearby houses.
 Movements continued through the evening and by 9 pm the whole slope failed.
 Cliff House, which was standing empty, moved 3.2m nearer the sea and was back-tilted and ruined.
 Sunnydene Guest House caved in, and three other houses were left at crazy angles.
 Other houses were extensively damaged and 14 people made homeless.
 Above Cliff House a large back-scar appeared at the top of the slip plane or shear, cutting Stile Lane.”